asaran/VeSSAL/README.md

 # VolumE Sampling for Streaming Active Learning (VeSSAL)

-This respository is an implementation of the VeSSAL batch active learning algorithm.
+This repository is an implementation of the VeSSAL batch active learning algorithm.
 Details are in the following [paper](https://arxiv.org/abs/2303.02535):
 > A. Saran, S. Yousefi, A. Krishnamurthy, J. Langford, J.T.
 Ash.
 Streaming Active Learning with Deep Neural Networks.
 ICML 2023.